sictweb/bti425-2020/notes/web-api-v2.md

 ## Web API design, create, deploy, and test, version 2

-The theme of this document is to design and create a simple web service that uses a database to persist the app's data.
+The theme of this document is to design and create a simple web service that *uses a database* to persist the app's data.

 We will also deploy the web service to a public-facing host.
-We will continue to use the *Heroku* app hosting service, and the *MongoDB Atlas* database hosting service.
+We will continue to use the *Heroku* app hosting service, and the *MongoDB Atlas* database hosting service that you used in the predecessor web dev course.

 <br>